Felteng/f1-town-square/README.md

 ### Browser Testing

 **Layout:**
-- Layout tests have been performed with use of Chrome DevTools across all different breakpoints and various resolotiuns between each breakpoint.
+- Layout tests have been performed with use of Chrome DevTools across all different breakpoints and various resolutions between each breakpoint.

-    - Every page has been reviewed across the different layout to ensure no overflow occurs and that the site feels intutive to use.
+    - Every page has been reviewed across the different layout to ensure no overflow occurs and that the site feels intuitive to use.

     - Each race event card has been expected due to the varying lengths in event names and media query breakpoints were adjusted accordingly.